BACK

 Transferring the Property Title

 After clearing all liens, you can legally sell your property.
-This means formally transferring the property title and ownership to the new buyer.
+This means formally transferring the property title and legal ownership to the new buyer.

 Here’s how: